 - fitness center

 - Ka’upulehu Cultural Center classes and activities

-Four Seasons Resort Hualālai has several restaurants on property:
+The Four Seasons Resort Hualālai has several dining options on property:

 ‘ULU OCEAN GRILL + SUSHI LOUNGE